Herniated disc options for relief

-If you suspect your neck or back pain might be the result of a herniated disc, see your physician as soon as possible.
-A symptomatic herniated disc may heal on its own through a process known as resorption, but chronic pain, tingling, numbness or muscle weakness should not be ignored.
+If you suspect your neck or back pain might be the result of a herniated disc, a condition where discs between the vertebrae or bones push out of the disc space and into the spinal cord, it is important to see your doctor as soon as possible.
+A symptomatic herniated disc may heal on its own through a process known as resorption, but chronic pain, tingling, numbness or muscle weakness caused by nerve compression should not be ignored.

 Conservative treatment for symptoms associated with a herniated disc

-- Over-the-counter pain medication
+- Pain medication